strang3nt/MeMoCo_assignments/assignment_1/report/report.md

   y_{ij} \in \{0,1\} & && \forall (i,j)\in A.
 \end{align}

-# Implementation
+# TSP instances for the drilling problem

-## TSP instance for the drilling problem
+## Generation of instances

 An ad-hoc solution was created to generate realistic instances for the drilling problem.

-Instances are produced via a script, which is located in the folder `instance_generator` in the root of the project.
+Instances are produced via a script.
 The instance generator produces files according to the following input:

  1. size of board, height and length